RuichiXiong/RuichiXiong.github.io/_pages/about.md

 Welcome to my website!
 My name is <font size="+3"><b>Ruichi Xiong</b></font>.

-I obtain my Ph.D. from Rotman School of Management at the University of Toronto in 2023.4.
+I receive Ph.D. from Rotman School of Management at the University of Toronto in April, 2023.

 <ins>Research fields</ins>: Urban, Trade, Entrepreneurship, Innovation, and Development.